Evaluation framework on github. Subscribe to our

 - Yandex Text-to-Image-1B is a new cross-model dataset (text and visual),

-where database and query vectors can potentially have different distributions in a shared representation space.
-Image embeddings are produced by the
+where database and query vectors have different distributions in a shared representation space.
+The base set consists of Image embeddings produced by the

-All datasets including ground truth data are in the common binary format that starts with 8 bytes of data consisting of num_points(uint32_t)
+All datasets are in the common binary format that starts with 8 bytes of data consisting of num_points(uint32_t)

 num_dimensions(uint32) followed by num_pts X num_dimensions x sizeof(type) bytes of data stored one vector after another.
 Data files